 Patients usually choose this option either for medical or for personal reasons.
 Larger breasts can lead to all kinds of health problems, as well as make it difficult to carry out everyday activities.
 They can also cause a great deal of embarrassment and make it difficult to find well-fitting clothing.

 In a breast reduction, excess skin, tissue and fat are removed, and the nipples and areolas are often moved a little higher up on the breast.
 This both reduces the size of the breasts and gives them a more youthful appearance.

 Breast lift: providing perkier, more youthful-looking breasts

 A breast lift doesn’t aim to alter the size of the breasts, although it can result in them appearing a little smaller.
 Instead, it focuses on lifting the breasts, eliminating excessive sagging or correcting unevenness.

 If you’re looking to restore the volume or shape of the breasts, this is the ideal procedure.
 It is especially well-suited to those who have been left with sagging breasts due to breastfeeding, weight loss or skin and tissue sagging as a result of the ageing process.
 Like a breast reduction, the nipples and areolas are often moved and made smaller to complement the lift procedure.

 As you can see, each cosmetic breast surgery procedure is designed to tackle a specific issue.
 It is also possible to undergo combined breast procedures.
 For example, many patients undergo a breast reduction and a breast lift at the same time.
 This helps to produce maximum results.

-If you’re undecided which procedure is right for you, call 0117 325 5034 to book a consultation with Mr Anthony MacQuillan today.
-He will be able to talk through your needs and advise you on the best procedure to match it.
+If you’re undecided which procedure is right for you, call 0117 325 5034 to arrange a consultation.